Is Creatine Monohydrate Healthy? Read This Before Taking It.

 creatine bottle

-The studies suggest creatine is safe to take — and it’s true that some people notice little in regards to side effects, however, others (like myself) notice plenty.
+The studies suggest creatine is safe to take, and it’s true that some people notice little in regards to side effects, however, others (like myself) notice plenty.

-Although clinical research claims it is generally safe (at the moment); there’s no guarantee that it is safe for YOU to take.
+Although clinical research claims it is generally safe (at the moment), there’s no guarantee that it is safe for you to take.

 It’s important to note that studies are not always trustworthy or 100% accurate, with potential financial gains to be made for companies funding the studies.

-One theory is that if a person absorbs a large amount of creatine (due to increased insulin levels) they may be more susceptible to side effects.
-Taking creatine with a sugary drink such as grape juice, plus genetics can also affect absorption.
+One theory is that if a person absorbs a large amount of creatine (due to increased insulin levels), they may be more susceptible to side effects.
+Taking creatine with a sugary drink such as grape juice, plus genetics, can also affect absorption.

-Thus, If you do take creatine make sure you regularly monitor your blood pressure and if you experience any unpleasant side effects, be sure to visit your doctor or discontinue supplementation.
+Thus, If you do take creatine, make sure you regularly monitor your blood pressure and if you experience any unpleasant side effects, be sure to visit your doctor or discontinue supplementation.

 If you have existing blood pressure, previous heart disease or kidney problems, it may be wise to avoid creatine altogether.
 It’s not worth jeopardizing your health for a few extra pounds of muscle mass.